Wayside Inn Historic District

 The Wayside Inn Historic District is a historic district on Old Boston Post Road in Sudbury, Massachusetts.
-The district contains the Wayside Inn, a historic landmark that is one of the oldest inns in the country, operating as Howe's Tavern in 1716.
+The district contains nine heritage buildings, including the Wayside Inn, a historic landmark that is one of the oldest inns in the country, operating as Howe's Tavern in 1716.
 The district features Greek Revival and American colonial architecture.
 The area was added to the National Register of Historic Places in 1973.